 As you know we're big fans of nature walks, & messy play in our house, so this was a perfect activity to explore.
+All you need are some pinecones & a little paint.

 We've enjoyed many woodland walks recently & always seem to come back with more items than we initially set out with!;-) Minnie loves taking a bag with her to collect all her finds, & on a recent walk she & a friend collected an impressive stash of pinecones!
 But what to do with them all?